Exergist/BigKNOB/README.md

 <summary> <b>Code-Only Method</b> </summary>

  1. Go through [The QMK Tutorial](https://docs.qmk.fm/#/newbs)
  2. Create the desired keyboard behavior by building content in the _keymap.c_ file.
- 3. Insert the _keymap.c_ and (if needed or desired) _config.h_, and _rules.mk_ files where appropriate prior to compiling the firmware.
+ 3. Add (or copy from other bigKNOB efforts) _config.h_ and _rules.mk_ files if needed (most likely YES) into the same location as the _keymap.c_ file.
+ 4. When _keymap.c_ and (if applicable) _config.h_ and _rules.mk_ are ready, go back to QMK MSYS and run `qmk compile -kb leafcutterlabs/bigknob -km [your key map name fpr the project]`.
+    * Example: `qmk compile -kb leafcutterlabs/bigknob -km DisplaySwitch`
+ 5. WIP - where is the outputted firmware hex file?

 </details>

 ### Installing the Firmware